-A total of 72 wooded areas were identified within 120 m of the HIWEC location through a combination of aerial photography interpretation and field studies.
-The location and boundaries of these wooded areas are shown on Figure 3-4.
+A total of 72 woodland features were identified at least partially within 120 m of the HIWEC location through a combination of aerial photography interpretation and field studies.
+The location and boundaries of these woodland features are shown on Figure 3-4.
 A description of the attributes, composition, and functions of each wooded area, as well as the distance from each wooded area to the nearest HIWEC component, is provided in Table 3-3.
+All 72 woodland features were carried forward to the EOI.